binchoi/study/go/09-playground/01-make-slice-performance/README.md

 ## Outcome

-When these findings were shared and the appropriate optimizations were applied to our projects, there was visible increase in performance.
-Some services, such as one that is responsible for providing remote configurations for SDKs, experienced upto a **10% decrease in latency** (p50) of one of their core APIs.
+When these findings were shared and the appropriate optimizations were applied to our projects (in tandem with other optimizations), there was visible increase in performance.
+Some services, such as one that is responsible for providing remote configurations for SDKs, experienced upto a **20% decrease in latency** (p50) in one of their core APIs.

 ---